HimaValiveti/GANs/exercise.md

 ## Implementation of GANs

-Basic libraries used for generating GAN architecture in python are tensor flow and keras.
+Basic libraries used for generating GAN architecture in python are ** tensor flow and keras **.
 A simple adversarial generator and discriminator model architecture is explored.

 <center><img src="https://github.com/HimaValiveti/images/blob/main/code_libraries.jpg" width="400" height="50"> </center>

-The generator consists of three dense layers wherein the output dense layer has the activation function ‘tanh’ which produces 28*28 (784) dimensional vector for every image input within a normalized range of [-1,1].
-This vector is forwarded to the discriminator which flattens the 28*28 vector.
-The activation functions, Rectifier Linear Unit (ReLU) is used for faster convergence of the generator/ discriminator models and Sigmoid is used for depicting the originality of the image.
+The generator consists of three dense layers wherein the output dense layer has the activation function **tanh** which produces 28X28 (784) dimensional vector for every image input within a normalized range of [-1,1].
+This vector is forwarded to the discriminator which flattens the 28X28 vector.
+The activation functions, **Rectifier Linear Unit (ReLU)** is used for faster convergence of the generator/ discriminator models and **Sigmoid** is used for depicting the originality of the image.

 <center><img src="https://github.com/HimaValiveti/images/blob/main/discriptive_Model.jpg" width="400" height="200"> </center>